IntelPython/sharded-array-for-python/README.md

 ### Deferred Execution

-Typically, sharpy operations do not get executed immediately.
+Typically, operations do not get executed immediately.
 Instead, the function returns a transparent object (a future) only.
 The actual computation gets deferred by creating a promise/deferred object and queuing it for later.
 This is not visible to users, they can use it as any other numpy-like library.

 Only when actual data is needed, computation will happen; that is when